 MEDDPICC® is NOT a Sales Process

-During the course “Introduction to MEDDIC” at MEDDIC Academy, we explain that there is no such thing as the MEDDPICC® sales process.
-There, we explain that MEDDPICC® is a sales methodology which works with your existing sales process.
-In other words MEDDPICC® is process-agnostic.
-If that’s true, so what is this title then?
-It doesn’t make sense, does it?
+During the course “Introduction to MEDDIC” at MEDDIC Academy, we explained that there is no such thing as the MEDDPICC sales process.
+We explain that MEDDPICC® is a sales methodology that works with your existing sales process.
+In other words, MEDDPICC® is process-agnostic.
+If that’s true, then what is this title?
+It doesn’t make sense, or does it?

 “Ok, but Where Do I Start From?”

 Well, here’s a frequent question I get from our course attendees from time to time: “This is all cool.
 But where do I start from?” or, “In which order should we apply the elements of MEDDPICC?“.
-Or, “Should I start by gathering Metrics, defining the Decision Process or meeting with the Economic Buyer?”.
-These questions come often from more junior reps but they’re very legit.
+Or, “Should I start by gathering Metrics, defining the Decision Process, or meeting with the Economic Buyer?”.
+These questions often come from more junior reps, but they’re very legit.
 Those of you who have taken the full course know that there is no order in executing the different elements of MEDDPICC.
-These elements are rather a checklist of things to do then things to do in a given order.
-But even for more senior reps, they still usually take some actions often before others, right?
+These elements are rather a checklist of things to do than things to do in a given order.
+But even for more senior reps, they still usually take some actions before others, right?

 Also, it may make sense when there’s no existing sales process.
-This is the case in early stage startups.
-It’s also common in a small business which is trying different sales processes to see which one is working better.
-A mature large and growing business, has usually figured their winning sales process and should integrate MEDDPICC into that existing process.
+This is the case in early-stage startups.
+It’s also common in a small business that is trying different sales processes to see which one is working better.
+A mature, large, and growing business has usually figured out a winning sales process and should integrate MEDDPICC into that existing process.

-So replying to “Where do I start from?” is easy: You always start from customers’ pains aka goals.
-Ok, then if there is a clear response to that, then what’s the answer to “what do I do next?” ?
-One good answer would be: “ask them what are the different ways to remedy the pains or to reach goals?”.
+So replying to “Where do I start from?” is easy: You always start from customers’ pains, aka goals.
+Okay, if there is a clear response to that, what’s the answer to “What do I do next?”?
+One good answer would be: “Ask them the different ways to remedy the pains or reach goals?”.
 You are indirectly asking about competition, including internal solutions, change of process, or any solution.
-So if I can answer clearly to the above, maybe , after all, there is a MEDDPICC Sales Process, at least a typical one.
+So, if I can answer clearly the above, maybe there is a MEDDPICC Sales Process, at least a typical one.

-“Typical”, yes that’s the word.
-Another way to look at the sales stages within the framework of MEDDPICC is considering a “typical” MEDDPICC sales process.
-Companies have different sales processes, yet we all expect it to be close to the typical process we have in mind.
-For instance, the chart below is considered as one of the most typical sales process charts.
+“Typical”, yes, that’s the word.
+Another way to look at the sales stages within the framework of MEDDPICC is by considering a “typical” MEDDPICC sales process.
+Companies have different sales processes, yet we all expect them to be close to the typical process we have in mind.
+For instance, the chart below is considered one of the most typical sales process charts.